 Deis Workflow is built using a service oriented architecture.
 All components are published as a set of container images which can be deployed to any compliant Kubernetes cluster.

-Operators use Helm Classic to configure and install the Workflow components which interface directly with the underlying Kubernetes cluster.
+Operators use Helm to configure and install the Workflow components which interface directly with the underlying Kubernetes cluster.
 Service discovery, container availability and networking are all delegated to Kubernetes, while Workflow provides a clean and simple developer experience.